RoarshacH/flutter_app_mobileWeb/README.md

 Open the folder in VSCode
 </br>

-Please make sure you have all flutter and Android studio configuration done properly
+Please make sure you have all flutter and Android studio configuration done properly and have a android emulator running or an android device conneted to the PC

 </br>

 Use the following command to run the project

 ```
 flutter run --no-sound-null-safety
 ```